 Cough Assist

-A common symptom in patients with Guillain-Barré syndrome is the inability to generate a cough strong enough to expectorate secretions.
-This can lead to atelectasis, infections, and other respiratory problems.
+One common challenge in patients with Guillain-Barré Syndrome is their inability to generate an effective cough due to weakened respiratory muscles.
+This can lead to secretion retention, atelectasis, and respiratory infections.

 Lung Expansion Therapy